 all Bay CollectivE

-The All Bay Collective focused on fostering a sense of connectivity and identity around the San Leandro Bay Estuary.
-Their strategy evolved from the site matching process and their skillset in collaborative game development (i.e. AECOM + CMG worked on Game of Floods and Janette Kim (CCA) has created sea level rise games before for BCDC, etc).
-Tools allowed this team to encourage collaboration between stakeholders as well as feedback on tool effectiveness, allowing for tools to develop throughout the Collaborative Design Phase.
-The team held multiple project working group meetings with stakeholders and hosted a Game Night at the Coliseum BART station to raise awareness about sea level rise and groundwater risk around the Estuary.
+The All Bay Collective focused on fostering a sense of connectivity and identity around San Leandro Bay (part of the Oakland Estuary).
+Their strategy started with existing expertise in collaborative game development (AECOM + CMG’s Game of Floods and Janette Kim/CCA’s sea level rise games for BCDC, et. al.).
+These tools allowed ABC to encourage collaboration among stakeholders and create an iterative process, crafting tools together throughout the Collaborative Design Phase.
+The team held multiple Project Working Group meetings with stakeholders and hosted a Game Night at the Coliseum BART station to raise awareness about sea level rise and groundwater risk around the Estuary.

 In the Design Phase, the Bionic Team wanted to understand the details of life in San Rafael, and the everyday issues that matter for people, their families and businesses now.
 The Team also wanted to reach a deeper level of conversation with the people that live there about the threat of flooding and sea level rise.
 From these interactions, it was clear that people share the desire for essentials that allow them to thrive - safety, secure housing, a livelihood, equal access to resources, a community to rely on – and that the community’s social network is complex, interwoven, and highly resilient.